wso2-attic/ballerina-integrator/README.md

 Ballerina is a new general-purpose programming language that makes it easy to write cloud-native applications.

-Please visit ballerina.io to find more about Ballerina.
+Please visit [ballerina.io](ballerina.io) to read more about Ballerina.

 ## Key Highlights